Monitoring customer churn is crucial for managing your subscription business, but tracking the rate alone is not enough.

 For SaaS businesses, it is crucial to comply with the local sales tax guidelines.
 Your subscribers could be churning due to a lack of payment options or a lack of compliance with regulations, and this analysis is a great way to spot such trends.

-You need to know the reasons for customer churn in order to formulate strategies to reduce it.
+You need to know the reasons for customer churn to formulate strategies to reduce it.
 The good news?
 Once you’ve pinpointed what type of churn is occurring, you can take specific action to address it.

 Here are some types of customer churn and the action steps you can take to reduce it.